LinkedInLearning/python-oop-for-java-developers-3002671/README.md

 # Python Object-Oriented Progamming for Java Developers
-This is the repository for the LinkedIn Learning course `Python Object-Oriented Progamming for Java Developers`.
+This is the repository for the LinkedIn Learning course `Python Object-Oriented Programming for Java Developers`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions